ROCm/half/README.txt

 In addition to changing the overall default rounding mode one can also use the 'half_cast'.
 This converts between half and any built-in arithmetic type using a configurable rounding mode (or the default rounding mode if none is specified).
-In addition to a configurable rounding mode, 'half_cast' has two other differences to a mere 'static_cast': (1) Floating point types are explicitly cast to float before being converted to half-precision and thus any warnings for narrowing conversions are suppressed.
-(2) Conversions to/from integer types are performed directly using the given rounding mode, without any intermediate conversion to/from float.
+In addition to a configurable rounding mode, 'half_cast' has another big difference to a mere 'static_cast': Any conversions are performed directly using the given rounding mode, without any intermediate conversion to/from 'float'.
+This is especially relevant for conversions to integer types, which don't necessarily truncate anymore.
+But also for conversions from 'double' or 'long double' this may produce more precise results than a pre-conversion to 'float' using the single-precision implementation's current rounding mode would.

     half a = half_cast<half>(4.2);
     half b = half_cast<half,std::numeric_limits<float>::round_style>(4.2f);
     assert( half_cast<int, std::round_to_nearest>( 0.7_h )     == 1 );
     assert( half_cast<half,std::round_toward_zero>( 4097 )     == 4096.0_h );
     assert( half_cast<half,std::round_toward_infinity>( 4097 ) == 4100.0_h );
+    assert( half_cast<half,std::round_toward_infinity>( std::numeric_limits<double>::min() ) > 0.0_h );

 When using round to nearest (either as default or through 'half_cast') ties are by default resolved by rounding them away from zero (and thus equal to the